-Star gazers seek a glimpse of 'blood moon' in longest lunar eclipse of 21st century
+Blood Moon dazzles star gazers in longest lunar eclipse of 21st century

-NAIROBI/ABU DHABI (Reuters) - Star gazers across much of the world sought a glimpse of a blood-red moon on Friday as the earth’s natural satellite moved into the shadow of our planet for the longest lunar eclipse of the 21st century.
+NAIROBI (Reuters) - A blood-red moon dazzled star gazers across much of the world on Friday when the earth’s natural satellite moved into the shadow of our planet for the longest lunar eclipse of the 21st Century.

-From the Cape of Good Hope to the Middle East, and from the Kremlin to Sydney Harbour, thousands of people turned their eyes to the stars, hoping to see the moon which began to appear orange, brown or crimson as it moved into the earth’s shadow.
+From the Cape of Good Hope to the Middle East, and from the Kremlin to Sydney Harbour, thousands of people turned their eyes to the stars to watch the moon which turned dark before shining orange, brown and crimson as it moved into the earth’s shadow.

-The total eclipse will last 1 hour, 42 minutes and 57 seconds, though a partial eclipse precedes and follows, meaning the moon will spend a total of 3 hours and 54 minutes in the earth’s umbral shadow, according to NASA.
+The total eclipse will last 1 hour, 42 minutes and 57 seconds, though a partial eclipse preceded and follows, meaning the moon will spend a total of 3 hours and 54 minutes in the earth’s umbral shadow, according to NASA.

-The fullest eclipse, at 2022 GMT, will be visible from Europe, Russia, Africa, the Middle East, much of Asia and Australia though clouds could block out the moon.
+The fullest eclipse, at 2022 GMT (4.22 p.m.
+ET), was visible from Europe, Russia, Africa, the Middle East, much of Asia and Australia though clouds blocked out the moon in some places.

-In the Middle East, the moon rose above the Sheikh Zayed Grand Mosque in Abu Dhabi while in Kenya it rose over Marabou storks nesting in Nairobi’s trees.
+Reuters photographers charted the moon’s rise across the world, from the Sheikh Zayed Grand Mosque in Abu Dhabi to the Temple of Poseidon in Cape Sounion, near Athens.

+“This is what life is all about: Magical moments like this,” said Teddy Muthusi as he watched from Uhuru Park in Nairobi.
+“It’s just beautiful.
+It’s well worth it.”

 On the banks of India’s Ganges, temples were closed ahead of eclipse.
-In Singapore, enthusiasts primed telescopes at the Marina South Pier.
+In Singapore, enthusiasts watched through telescopes at the Marina South Pier.
 Hundreds of people in Australia paid to watch the eclipse from the Sydney Observatory before sunrise.

-“Our event is sold out, we have about a couple of hundred people that are booked in to come and watch it with us,” said Andrew Jacob, curator at the Sydney Observatory, located right near the Harbour Bridge.

-When the moon moves into the conical shadow of the earth, it goes from being illuminated by the sun to being dark.
-Some light, though, will still reach it because it is bent by the earth’s atmosphere.
+When the moon moved into the conical shadow of the earth, it went from being illuminated by the sun to being dark.
+Some light, though, still reaches it because it is bent by the earth’s atmosphere.

-(Graphic of eclipse - tmsnrt.rs/2JP09kK)
+Graphic of eclipse tmsnrt.rs/2JP09kK

 “It’s called a blood moon because the light from the sun goes through the earth’s atmosphere on its way to the moon, and the earth’s atmosphere turns it red in the same way that when the sun goes down it goes red,” Andrew Fabian, professor of astronomy at the University of Cambridge, told Reuters.

-At the same time, Mars is be traveling closer to earth than it has been since 2003, so some observers may see what looks like an orange-red star - and is in fact the red planet.
+At the same time, Mars is traveling closer to earth than it has done since 2003, so some observers may see what looks like an orange-red star - and is in fact the red planet.

-“It is a very unusual coincidence to have a total lunar eclipse and Mars at opposition on the same night,” said Robert Massey, deputy executive director of the Royal Astronomical Society, who will try to watch the eclipse from the Mediterranean Sea.
+“It is a very unusual coincidence to have a total lunar eclipse and Mars at opposition on the same night,” said Robert Massey, deputy executive director of the Royal Astronomical Society, who watched the eclipse from the Mediterranean Sea.

 For thousands of years, man has looked to the heavens for omens of doom, victory and joy.
-The Bible contains references to the moon turning blood and some ultra-Orthodox Jews consider lunar eclipses ominous and a cause for moral contemplation.
+The Bible contains references to the moon turning into blood and some ultra-Orthodox Jews consider lunar eclipses ominous and a cause for moral contemplation.

-According to Hindu beliefs, celestial bodies like the sun and moon emit negative energy during an eclipse and so some temples in India were closed to minimize any disturbance.
+According to some Hindu beliefs, celestial bodies such as the sun and moon emit negative energy during an eclipse and so some temples in India were closed to minimize any disturbance.

 Astronomers, though, said there was no cause for worry.